ki-editor/ki-editor/docs/src/normal-mode/actions/index.md

 Keybindings:

 - `c`: Change
-- `C`: Change (Cut), copies the deleted content into the clipboard

 This deletes the current selected text, and enter [Insert mode ](../../modes.md#insert).

-## Replace
+## Replace with previous/next copied text

 Keybindings:

-- `r`: Replace
+- `ctrl+n`: Replace current selection with next copied text in the clipboard history
-- `R`: Replace (Cut), copies the replaced content into the clipboard
+- `ctrl+p`: Replace current selection with previous copied text in the clipboard history

-This replaces the current selected text with the copied text.
+This is similar to [Yanking Earlier Kills](https://www.gnu.org/software/emacs/manual/html_node/emacs/Earlier-Kills.html) in Emacs.

+This is useful when you want to retrieve earlier copies.

 ## Replace with pattern